 The technical screening criteria supplementing the Taxonomy Regulation for environmentally sustainable economic activities in respect of the environmental objectives of climate change mitigation and climate change adaptation apply from 1 January 2022.
-The technical screening criteria for the other four environmental objectives as described in the Taxonomy Regulation have not yet been developed.
+The technical screening criteria for the other four environmental objectives, 'sustainable use and protection of water and marine resources', 'transition to a circular economy', 'pollution prevention and control' and 'protection and restoration of biodiversity and ecosystems', apply from 1 January 2024.
 These detailed criteria require the availability of multiple specific data points regarding each investment.
 There is currently insufficient reliable, timely and verifiable data available to assess investments using the technical screening criteria.

 ASN Impact Investors is keeping this situation under active review and where sufficient reliable, timely and verifiable data on the Funds' investments becomes available, the above descriptions will be provided and this Prospectus will be updated.
+In the meantime, using the data already available, ASN Impact Investors will report the share of EU Taxonomy-aligned investments in the Funds' periodic reports.